NST-Standard/NST-Standard/EIP-NST.md

 ##### nonce

-Returns successful barter concluded as bidder/proposer.
+Returns the counter state of successful barters concluded as bidder/proposer.

 This value MUST be included in the barter terms signed message to prevents a signature from being used multiple times.